tecmie/rettiwt.xyz/README.md

 - Deploy on AWS: Setup with <https://github.com/porter-dev/porter> for easy deployments
 - Railway: <https://railway.app/new?template=>
-- Vercel: <https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fkoolamusic%2Fxims> there might be some issues with long running queues on vercel.
+- [Vercel](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fkoolamusic%2Fxims) there might be some issues with long running queues on vercel.